Leadership Team

 Sherri L. Washington

 Sherri L. Washington was elected to the Rockdale County Board of Commissioners in November 2016 and took office January 1, 2017.
-She is a general practice attorney and founder of The Washington Law Group, PC.
-She earned her Bachelors and Master’s Degree from Savannah State University and then went on to obtain her Law Degree from Texas Southern University.
+She earned her Bachelor's and Master's Degrees from Savannah State University and then obtained her Law Degree from Texas Southern University.

-As an active participant in her community, Commissioner Washington has been involved with several organizations including the Rockdale Rotary Club, the National Executive Committee of the National Council of Negro Women Rockdale-Newton Chapter and the Stone Mountain-Lithonia Chapter of Delta Sigma Theta Sorority.
-She is also the founding member of the East Metro Orchids, parliamentarian for the Rockdale-Newton Section of the Georgia Federation of Democratic Women, and she serves as the Chairman of the Board of Directors for Angie’s House – a nonprofit organization that focuses on the children who are survivors of domestic violence.
+As an active participant in her community, Commissioner Washington has been involved with several organizations, including the National Executive Committee of the National Council of Negro Women, a charter member of the Rockdale-Newton Chapter, and the Covington Area Alumnae Chapter of Delta Sigma Theta Sorority.
+She is also the founding member of the Top Ladies of Distinction and a member of the 4th Congressional District of the Georgia Federation of Democratic Women.
+Commissioner Washington proudly serves as alternating chair and co-chair of the Conyers-Rockdale Economic Development Council.

-Commissioner Washington has lived in Rockdale County for over 12 years and is the proud mother of one daughter, Jasmyne.
+Commissioner Washington has lived in Rockdale County for over 19 years and is the proud mother of one daughter, Jasmyne, and one grandson, Kevin.

 Oz Nesbitt, Sr.

-Chairman Osborn (Oz) Nesbitt, Sr. is a LEADER who is tangible, touchable, and approachable.
+Chairman Osborn (Oz) Nesbitt, Sr., is a tangible, touchable, and approachable leader.
 He is someone Rockdale County’s citizens can count on and reach out to.
-He has served two four-year terms as Commissioner Post 1, and is currently serving a 2nd four-year term as Chairman of Rockdale County’s Board of Commissioners in Conyers, Georgia.
+He has served two four-year terms as Commissioner Post 1 and is currently serving a second four-year term as Chairman of Rockdale County’s Board of Commissioners in Conyers, Georgia.

-Chairman Oz, as he is affectionately known, demonstrates a strong disciplined leadership style as a result of his 15 years in Law Enforcement.
+As he is affectionately known, Chairman Oz demonstrates a robust and disciplined leadership style due to his 15 years in Law Enforcement.
 He studied at Voorhees College and is a member of the uplift organization 100 Black Men of America.
-He is an award-winning speaker of Toastmasters International and the East Atlanta Networking Social.
-As a former Rockdale County Public School employee, Chairman Oz served as a discipline instructor and basketball coach focused upon instilling pride, educational commitment, and excellence as a springboard for all youth.
+He is a published author of an introspective, inspiring novel – “Fumes and Faith.”
+He is an award-winning Toastmasters International and East Atlanta Networking Social speaker.
+As a former Rockdale County Public School employee, Chairman Oz served as a discipline instructor and basketball coach focused on instilling pride, educational commitment, and excellence as a springboard for all youth.
 Currently, Chairman Oz is the President/Chief Consultant with SPEAK UP!
 Communications, Inc. SPEAK UP!
-Communications is a local consulting firm that focuses primarily on training & career development and public speaking.
-Being in the ”people business” for 30+ years Chairman Oz Nesbitt strives to adhere to the following 3 core key principles of leading and - ATTITUDE, APPROACH and APPEARANCE.
+Communications is a local consulting firm focusing primarily on training & career development and public speaking.
+Being in the ”people business” for 30+ years, Chairman Oz Nesbitt strives to adhere to the three core key leading principles - ATTITUDE, APPROACH, and APPEARANCE.

-Chairman Oz Nesbitt is an active member of Beulah Missionary Baptist Church in Decatur where he also serves in various capacities and ministries.
-His statement of faith is “God is my ROCK!”
-Chairman Oz Nesbitt, Sr. is a native of Augusta, Georgia, is married to Robernett Nesbitt and they have two girls and two boys to their union.
+Chairman Oz Nesbitt is an active member of Beulah Missionary Baptist Church in Decatur, serving in various capacities and ministries.
+His statement of faith is, “God is my ROCK!”
+Chairman Oz Nesbitt, Sr. is a native of Augusta, Georgia.
+He is married to Robernett Nesbitt, and they have two girls and two boys.

 Doreen Williams